 Sore muscles and aching joints can keep you up at night, tossing and turning trying to get comfortable.

-General aches and pains can not only affect your ability to get to sleep but also your ability to stay asleep and the quality of sleep.
+General aches and pains can not only affect your ability to get to sleep but also your ability to stay asleep and your quality of sleep.
 However, it's during deep sleep that our bodies repair, so it's imperative to prioritise restorative rest if you have sustained an injury.

 How to fix it